 - In 2011, opened an office in Amman, Jordan and recruited staff to lead the work in the region.

-Thank you to the Human Rights Division of the Ministry of Foreign Affairs of the Netherlands and Open Society Foundations Middle East and North Africa Initiative for their support of Middle East and North Africa work.
+Thank you to the Human Rights Division of the Ministry of Foreign Affairs of the Netherlands and Open Society Foundations Middle East and North Africa for their support of Middle East and North Africa work.